IshanUp/Shell/Readme.md

-# Basic shell in C
+# Basic Shell in C
 This shell is completely built in C.

 It supports commands such as `pwd`,` cd`,`echo`,`ls`, `bg`, `fg`, `kjob`, `overkill`, `exit`, `pinfo` etc.